Eyebrow Transplant UK

 Crown Clinic provides patients with a beauty kit to keep your eyebrows trimmed and curled.
 Patients find that with this simple maintenance, their new brows blend perfectly with the existing strands.

-Although the eyebrow area will likely be a little delicate for a few days after the procedure, it will quickly return to normal.
+The eyebrow area may be sensitive for a few days after the procedure.
+However, it will soon return to normal.
 After around six months, your eyebrows should be fully settled.